 Use a Thermometer to ensure Ground Beef Reaches the Safely Cooked Internal Temperature of 160°F.

-You will need the following ingredients to make this Hungry Jack Beef Casserole: Ground Beef, Yellow Onion, Salt, Ground Black Pepper, Garlic Cloves, Baked Beans, Diced Tomatoes, BBQ Sauce, Brown Sugar, Buttermilk Biscuits and Cheddar Cheese.
+You will need the following ingredients to make this Hungry Jack Beef Casserole recipe (see recipe card for quantities): Ground Beef, Yellow Onion, Salt, Ground Black Pepper, Garlic Cloves, Baked Beans, Diced Tomatoes, BBQ Sauce, Brown Sugar, Buttermilk Biscuits and Cheddar Cheese.

 🥣 How to Make Hungry Jack Beef Casserole